wpliu25/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 My final training set had X number of images.
 My validation set and test set had Y and Z number of images.

+* The size of the final augmented training set is 40360
+* The size of test set is 12630
+* The shape of a traffic sign image is (32, 32, 1)
+* The number of unique classes/labels in the data set is 43

 The sixth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because ...
-To add more data to the the data set, I used the following techniques because ...
+I decided to generate additional data after looking at the histogram of the training dataset which had uneven distribution of labels.
+To add more data to the the data set, I used random 2D translation of up to -5 to 5 pixels (left and right) as well as random rotation of up to -45 to 45 degrees.
+These spatial transformations were chosen to match real world scenarios of variation of the image of the sign as captured by the car's camera.

-Here is an example of an original image and an augmented image:
+Here are example of 10 original image and it's randomly augmented image for translation and rotation:

-![alt text][image3]
+![alt text][image11]

 The difference between the original data set and the augmented data set is the following ...
+All labels less than 1000 were augmented 30% of their difference between existing count and 1000.
+ex: label 1 only had 180 to start and was augmented with 270 more examples, i.e. floor((1000-180)*0.33) = 270

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.